ponylang/rfcs/text/0000-method-must-refer-to-trait-or-interface.md

 This means that the contract can be changed with the implementation left out of sync.

-Java optionally provides the ``@Override`` annotation to require that a method overrides a method defined in a superclass and the same annotation can be used (rather confusingly) to require that a method implements a method in a declared interface (but again, the annotation is optional.)
+Java optionally provides the ``@Override`` annotation to require that a method overrides a method defined in a superclass and the same annotation can be used (rather confusingly) to require that a method implements a method in a declared trait (but again, the annotation is optional.)

-This proposal is for a requirement that all methods defined on a class or actor match an interface definition, or help complete a trait.
+This proposal is for a requirement that all methods defined on a class or actor match a trait definition, or help complete an interface.
 With this requirement there is no need for an annotation such as Java's ``@Override``.

 # Detailed design

-A method is allowed if it implements a method from a declared interface, or if it helps complete a trait – in any other case, it's a compile-time error.
+A method is allowed if it implements a method from a declared trait, or if it helps complete a trait – in any other case, it's a compile-time error.

 The requirement only affects public methods (those that do not begin with an underscore).